Who We Are

 The Trustees have combined experience in governance, business, central and local government, and arts promotion and management.

-Ali, a broadcaster by profession, has been involved with arts in Nelson since moving to New Zealand in 1996.
+A broadcaster by profession, Ali (she/her/ia) has been involved with arts in Nelson since moving to New Zealand in 1996.
 She ran the Nelson Bays Arts Marketing Trust, is a former Deputy Mayor of Nelson City Council, and the former Head of International and Business Development for WOW.
 She is now Chief Executive of Nelson Tasman Chamber of Commerce.

 Cynthia Greep